tomszilagyi/tomszilagyi.github.io/_posts/2020-12-20-A-totally-biased-comparison-of-Zutty.md

 All programs were manually verified to ensure that the changes have taken effect.
 Since st and Zutty do not (currently) support scrollback, no adjustments to them were necessary.
+[Update: Zutty has since gained support for scrollback.]

 ## The dumb terminal test